 Establish Your Digital Presence

-If there’s one thing we learned about small businesses in 2020, it’s that nothing is set in stone.
+If there’s one thing we learned about small businesses in the past few years, it’s that nothing is set in stone.
 We’ve seen business models disrupted, customer habits and behaviors altered, and businesses transformed.
 Many of these changes involved adopting new technologies and embracing digital strategies.

 Now, let’s explore how adopting digital strategies can help you establish a robust online presence, reach more potential customers, cement relationships with your existing customer base, and build brand awareness for your entire company.
 Because consumer behavior has changed, you'll have to meet them where they are: online.

 Most shoppers are likely to choose businesses with fully online service

 Surveys conducted by Software Advice show consumers embracing online shopping channels and maintaining those shopping preferences post-COVID:

 - 67% of shoppers report they are more likely to choose a provider with a “fully online service”.